 How Much Does BookSirens Cost?

-If so, you will pay $2 per book reader for that.
-Aside from a $10 fee per book for uploading and distributing your work.
+You will pay $2 per book reader aside from a $10 fee per book for uploading and distributing your work.

 “Our readers are NOT compensated, incentivized, nor required to leave a review.
 They are also NOT influenced to leave a biased review,” they wrote as a disclaimer.